 Other fine and decorative art objects that form the University Art Collection include prints, paintings, sculptures, textiles, carpets, wood, lacquered objects, silver, and furniture.
-About eight to twelve annual changing exhibitions and permanent collection exhibitions provide educational opportunities for all ages -- from learning the history of a quilt hand-stitched over 100 years ago to discovering how scientists analyze the physical properties of artists' materials, such as glass or stone.
-Lectures, receptions, conferences, university classes, panel discussions, gallery walks, and gallery talks are presented to assist with further interpretation of objects.
+Eight to twelve annual changing exhibitions and permanent collection exhibitions provide educational opportunities for all ages -- from learning the history of Tang dynasty horses to discovering how scientists analyze the physical properties of artists' materials, such as glass or stone.
+Lectures, receptions, conferences, university classes, panel discussions, and gallery walks are presented to assist with further interpretation of objects.

 Tuesday through Friday 11am – 4pm*